john-science/python_for_scientists/classes/14_netcdf/lecture_14.md

 We did three things here to improve the compression of our variable.
 First and foremost, we set `zlib=True`, this is what defines `pressure` as a compressed variable.
 Second, we made sure to set `least_significant_digit` to the lowest tolerable level, reducing the number of decimal places we have to store and compressed.
 Lastly, we set the optional "compression level" parameter `complevel` to 9.
 The `complevel` parameter can go from 1 (fastest, but least compression) to 9 (slowest, but most compression).

-## IOAPI
+## GRIDDED IOAPI Files

-#### The IOAPI Format

-Many programs that use NetCDF file will require that they be IOAPI-formatted.
-The IOAPI format is a more restricted version of the general NetCDF format, so you can read and write IOAPI-formatted NetCDF files the same way as any other NetCDF file, but there are several restrictions you will have to follow.
+Many programs that use NetCDF files will require them to be in the IOAPI format.
+These IOAPI-formatted NetCDF files will be read/written by `netCDF4` like any other NetCDF files, but will have several restrictions which define them.
+There are [8 different types](https://www.cmascenter.org/ioapi/documentation/3.1/html/VBLE.html) of IOAPI file currently supported, and for the sake of brevity, we will only discuss the [GRIDDED IOAPI](https://www.cmascenter.org/ioapi/documentation/3.1/html/DATATYPES.html#grdded) format used for representing 2D or 3D time-dependent variables.

+#### The GRIDDED IOAPI Format

 IOAPI/NetCDF restrictions:

  * must be formatted for NETCDF3_CLASSIC
+ * must have six dimensions:
+  * TSTEP = Unlimited dimension
+  * DATE-TIME = Julian Day and Time (YYYYJJJJ, HHMMSS)
+  * LAY = number of vertical layers
+  * VAR = number of variables
+  * ROW = number of rows
+  * COL = number of columns
- * must have a TFLAG variable
+ * must have a TFLAG variable to map DATE-TIMES to each variable's TSTEP (TSTEP, VAR, DATE-TIME)
  * [variables](https://www.cmascenter.org/ioapi/documentation/3.1/html/VBLE.html)
-  * names = 16 characters max
+  * names = 16 characters (with trailing spaces)
-  * must have "units" attribute = 16 characters max
+  * must have "units" attribute = 16 characters (with trailing spaces)
-  * must have "var_desc" description attribute = 80 characters max
+  * must have "var_desc" description attribute = 80 characters (with trailing spaces)
- * layers count from 1 to the value of the `NLAYS3D` attribute
  * requires a certain set of [global attributes](https://www.cmascenter.org/ioapi/documentation/3.1/html/INCLUDE.html#fdesc):
   * **IOAPI_VERSION** version id string
   * **EXEC_ID** value of environment variable EXECUTION_ID